RESOStandards/transport/proposals/webhooks-push.md

 ## Consumer Labels for EntityEvent Sources
 Optionally, consumers may choose to provide a custom identifier that will allow them to distinguish between feeds from multiple sources from the same producer.

-This identifier will be passed in the headers as something like "ConsumerLabel," if present, and is assumed to be String (255).
+This identifier will be passed in the headers as "EntityEventSource," if present, and is assumed to be String (255).

 # Impact
 Producers MAY push events from the _EntityEvent Resource_, specified in RCP-027, using POST requests to the consumer's API.